nsidc/granule-metgen/README.md

 R = Required for all non-netCDF file types (e.g., csv, .tif, .h5, etc) and netCDF files missing
     the global attribute specified
-1. Set this to be the YYYY-MM-DD that you're running MetGenC (e.g., date_modified = 2025-08-07); this value is a constant that will populate ProductionDateTime in all ummg files.
+1. Set this to be the YYYY-MM-DD that you're running MetGenC (e.g., date_modified = 2025-08-07); this value is a constant that will populate ProductionDateTime in all UMMG files.
-   * The ProductionDateTime field in a ummg file mustn't show as "None"; if it does, Cumulus will throw ingest errors stating that ProductionDateTime can't be "None".
+   * The ProductionDateTime field in a UMMG file mustn't show as "None"; if it does, Cumulus will throw ingest errors stating that ProductionDateTime can't be "None".
    * This attribute should be used with "nearly" compliant netCDF files wherein their global attributes are missing the `date_modified` or `date_created` attribtes.
-2. This regex attribute leverages a netCDF's file name containing a date to populate ummg files' TemporalExtent field attribute, BeginningDateTime.
+2. This regex attribute leverages a netCDF's file name containing a date to populate UMMG files' TemporalExtent field attribute, BeginningDateTime.
 Must match using the named group `(?P<time_coverage_start>)`.
    * This attribute is meant to be used with "nearly" compliant netCDF files, but not other file types (csv, tif, etc.) since these should rely on premet files containing temporal details for each file.
-3. The time_coverage_duration attribute value specifies the duration to be applied to the `time_coverage_start` value to generate correct EndingDateTime values in ummg files; this value is a constant that will be applied to each time_start_regex value gleaned from files.
+3. The time_coverage_duration attribute value specifies the duration to be applied to the `time_coverage_start` value to generate correct EndingDateTime values in UMMG files; this value is a constant that will be applied to each time_start_regex value gleaned from files.
 Must be a valid [ISO duration value](https://en.wikipedia.org/wiki/ISO_8601#Durations).
    * This attribute is meant to be used with "nearly" compliant netCDF files, but not other file types